yamirghofran/ReportCards-Guides/src/pages/docs/subjects.md

 ## Adding a New Criterion

 Here, you can add a criterion to your subject that you will use later to grade or provide feedback to your students.

+To add a criterion, navigate to the "Subjects" tab in the sidebar on the left and click on the subject that you want to add the criterion to.
+On the subject page, simply click on the "New Criterion" button and enter the criterion information that you want to create.

 ### Name